 The assumption underlying all services is not that what is preached from the pulpit is The Truth which may not be questioned, but an honest attempt by the person leading the service to interpret an aspect of life through the prism of their own experience as well as through the wisdom of others.
 It is the role of the person in the pew to use the service in the enrichment of their own faith to whatever extent is appropriate and relevant.

 The UU Community of the Mountains offers two Sunday Services.
 Each Sunday, choose to attend at 9:30 am or 11:30 am.
 Social hour is between the two services; either stay after the first service, or come early to the second one.
 We welcome families with small children and provide childcare to infants through children four years old.
-The program for children and youth is held upstairs during the service.
+The program for children and youth is held upstairs during the 9:30 service.
 If you have children, please inform one of the greeters when you arrive and they will be glad to introduce you to the youth leaders.
 Teens meet at 10:30, between the services, with a special Brunch Bunch (breakfast at a local restaurant) on the second Sunday of each month.
 Dress is generally casual and the service is easily accessible to those in wheelchairs.
 Our Religious Education classes for children and youth meet on the second level of our building, which is not wheelchair accessible.

 Between services we enjoy refreshments and conversation.
 In fine weather we go outside to the front patio to take advantage of the Californian sunshine; when it is cold or raining we gather in a room at the rear of the building.
 This social time is an opportunity for those from each service to meet and greet each other.

 We look forward to welcoming you to a service at Unitarian Universalist Community of the Mountains.